KeyboardKit/website/collections/_features/Emojis.md

 hero-emoji: 😀
 ---

 KeyboardKit has an ``Emoji`` struct that represents an emoji value.
-It also serves as a namespace for emoji-related functionality.
+It also serves as a namespace for emoji-related types and views.

 ```swift
 let emojis = Emoji.all        // 😀😃😄😁😆🥹😅😂🤣🥲...